 In the form that pops up, go to Connection type and select PostgreSQL from the drop-down.

 Fill in the remaining fields using the server name, user name, and password for your PostgreSQL server.

-Setting Example value Description Server name localhost The fully qualified server name User name postgres The user name you want to log in with.
-Password (SQL Login) password The password for the account you are logging in with.
+Setting Example value Description Server name localhost The fully qualified server name User name postgres The user name you want to sign in with.
+Password (SQL Login) password The password for the account you're logging in with.
 Password Check Check this box if you don't want to enter the password each time you connect.
 Database name <Default> Fill this if you want the connection to specify a database.
 Server group <Default> This option lets you assign this connection to a specific server group you create.
 Name (optional) leave blank This option lets you specify a friendly name for your server.